-Note: WebSphere and WebLogic configurations: Applications cannot be renamed by modifying the Application Context Name text box.

-Changing the application context name will change the application name only in the DB2 Alphablox Repository, and will not affect the associated WebSphere or WebLogic application name or context path.
-To modify the associated application properties in WebSphere or WebLogic, use your application server console to rename the underlying application context path to use the new name and rename the underlying application document base directory.
+Note: WebSphere and WebLogic configurations: Applications can be renamed by modifying the Name field, but changing the application name will change the application name only in the DB2 Alphablox Repository and cannot modify the associated WebSphere or WebLogic application name or context path.
+To modify the associated application properties in WebSphere or WebLogic, use your application server's administration console to rename the underlying application context path to use the new name and rename the underlying application document base directory.

-Note: Apache Tomcat configuration: Applications can be renamed by modifying the Application Context Name text box.
+Note: Apache Tomcat configurations: Applications can be renamed by modifying the Name field.
 When you rename an application, the directory name for the application in the DB2 Alphablox Repository and any bookmarks that reference the application are renamed.

 - 6. Click the Save button to change the application's property values and return to the Applications page. - 7.
-If you are running an Apache Tomcat configuration with an external web server (Apache, IIS, or iPlanet) and you renamed the application, you must perform additional steps necessary for your configuration.
-For details, see "Steps to Register An Application on an External Web Server" on page 35.
+If you are running an Apache Tomcat configuration with an external web server (Apache, IIS, or iPlanet) and you rename the application, you must perform additional steps necessary for your configuration.
+For details, see "Steps to Register An Application on an External Web Server" on page 36.